drone-os/drone-book/src/bluepill-blink/full-speed.md

 as MPU and NVIC peripherals, and returns an instance of `Thrs`. `Thrs` is similar to `Regs`, but for thread tokens.
 It is a zero-sized type as well.

-The first thing the trunk thread actually does (apart from passing ownerships of zero-sized types around) is adding a fiber to the HardFault thread which will panic on trigger.
+The first thing the root task actually does (apart from passing ownerships of zero-sized types around) is adding a fiber to the HardFault thread which will panic on trigger.
 Drone handles panics by writing the panic message to the ITM port #1, issuing a self-reset request, and blocking until it's executed.